Notes on Gravitational Physics: Concepts of Space and Time

 (if spacetime is time orientable)

 {\sl Spacetime curved}

 .\cb Light traveling from a quasar to Earth along two geodesics.\\ .\cb Gravitational lensing produces two images of the object.

-\benr\item In units with $c=1$, the ratio \\ \centerline{(radius of the Moon's orbit)/(radius of curvature of the spacetime trajectory of the Moon)} is dimensionless and should be small.
-The radius of curvature of the trajectory is of order $1/a$, with $a$ the acceleration.
-Find the dimensionless ratio $r/(1/a)$, with $r$ the radius of the Moon's orbit.
-What is the ratio for a falling object on Earth? \een \rule{\linewidth}{0.4pt} {\sl Spacetime diagrams}\\

-Once there is no absolute time, histories can no longer be uniquely described by a set of snapshots.
+{\sl Spacetime diagrams}\\ Once there is no absolute time, histories can no longer be uniquely described by a set of snapshots.
 Instead, the usual visualization is a spacetime diagram.
 Here are some examples.\\

 a.
 The history of a string is a sheet.

 b.
 The history of a circle is a cylinder.

 c.
 The history of a circle that starts as a point, expands, then ends as a point is a sphere.